-4.2.2.2 Testing a Direct Connection
+4.2.3.2 Testing a Direct Connection

-You can use the program "Ping" to test a network connection between the computer and the DXM100.
+You can use the program "Ping" to test a network connection between the computer and the DXM.
 "Ping" is a command line tool so we will need to bring up a command prompt.
-Under Windows NT, 2000 and XP the name of this command is "CMD".
-Under Windows 98 the name of this command is "Command".